zhaoyul/aposd-vs-clean-code/README.md

 **JOHN:**

+You lost me with this argument.
+I had trouble parsing it and understanding what you were trying to say:
+* It seems like you may be using the word "deep" in a different way than I do.
+For me, depth is the ratio of functionality to interface complexity for an entity.
+For you depth seems to refer to implementation detail (as I dig into the implementation I get deeper?).
+We need to resolve this conflict so readers aren't confused.
+* The notion of "anonymous implicit interfaces" doesn't make any sense to me.
+  I don't think about interfaces internally to a method; there is no interface until you pull functionality out into a separate method.
+And I don't see how pulling code out into a separate method makes the interface simpler and narrower.
+* I don't understand the value of a "hierarchy of named functions".
+Why does this matter?
+What matters is whether the code is easy to read; we will see from the PrimeGenerator example that this approach results in unreadable code.
+* You still haven't explained your earlier comment that the fact that extracted methods are private means they don't become shallow.
+I don't see why private vs. public would have anything to do with the shallowness of a method (that said, it does affect the shallowness of the class).

+At this point I think we are pretty far off in the weeds and have lost the original issue, which is whether extracting small methods results in them being shallow.
+Would it make sense to start again on this?
+You don't seem to think that methods tend to get shallower as they get smaller.
+Can you explain again why you believe this?
+For example, I don't think it has anything to do with whether a method is private.
+By my definition a method becomes shallower if it has less functionality or if it has a more complex interface.
+When you subdivide, the resulting methods must inevitably have less functionality, which will make them shallower unless the interfaces get simpler also.
+But my experience is that the interfaces usually get more complicated as you subdivide (we'll see this in PrimeGenerator), so there is a double-whammy when you subdivide.

+How about starting again, replacing everything starting with your sentence above "This is because the methods I extract are private" down through my comment "END REPLACEMENT HERE" below?

+I would also be happy to drop this line of argument, if you prefer.

+**JOHN:**

 I would call this "modular design" and I agree it is a good thing (when it really is modular).
 However, this doesn't address the issue I raised: do you consider it OK for private methods within a class to have shallow and